backdrop/backdrop-issues/procedures/issue-template--release--bug-fix.md

 - [ ] Push the bug-fix release to the [Platform.sh Backdrop repository](https://github.com/platformsh/platformsh-example-backdrop) (assign to serundeputy / jenlampton)
 - [ ] Push the bug-fix release to the [Docker Backdrop repository](https://github.com/docker-library/official-images/blob/master/library/backdrop) (assign to drupol / jenlampton / serundeputy)
 - [ ] Push the bug-fix release to the [TugBoat Backdrop repository](https://github.com/backdrop-ops/backdrop-tugboat) (assign to quicksketch / jenlampton / serundeputy / herbdool)
+- [ ] Push the bug-fix release to the [Backdrop Composer repository](https://github.com/backdrop-ops/backdrop-composer) (assign to quicksketch / serundeputy / herbdool)
 - [ ] Update backdropcms.org to use the latest TugBoat (assign to quicksketch)
 - [ ] Update the Wikipedia articles (assign to stpaultim / klonos / jenlampton)
   - [ ] https://en.wikipedia.org/wiki/Backdrop_CMS